spasma/cordova-plugin-tts-advanced/README.md

 In this tts plugin you'll need to provide the 'cancel' argument if you want to cancel earlier TTS commands, new lines are added to the queue.
 To keep old behaviour add: `{cancel: true}` to every call.

+If no identifier is provided, it will use locale for determining the voice.
 If no locale is provided, it will use the OS default language. to keep old behaviour, add: `{locale: 'en-US'}` to every call.

 Support for Windows Phone was removed, because it is no more..